jaredhocutt/openshift4-deploy/README.md

 **IMPORTANT**

-This project uses the "bare metal" method of installation on all platforms listed above.
-This translates to there being NO integration with the underlying infrastructure provider.
+This project uses the **bare metal** method of installation on all platforms listed above.
+This translates to there being **NO** integration with the underlying infrastructure provider.

 If you would like a cluster that provides integration with the underlying